The Bankrate promise

 Most adults have to get behind the wheel at some point, whether it’s to commute to and from work or to drive cross-country on a road trip.
 But while driving is a common task most adults are required to do, it can still be risky to get behind the wheel of a vehicle.
 There are roughly 6 million car accidents on roads in the U.S. each year, and while most drivers do their best to drive defensively, it’s not always possible to avoid getting into an accident.
 And if you’re involved in a car accident, the damages to your vehicle can be costly and expensive.

-If you are hurt in a car accident, you may find yourself in the back of an ambulance heading for the hospital.
-Although it probably won’t be your first consideration, you will want to know if that ambulance ride will cost you money at some point.
-Does your insurance company pay for an ambulance ride, or do you?
+But vehicle damage isn’t the only type of issue that can result from a car accident.
+There may also be injuries, and in some cases, they could require immediate medical attention.
+What that means is that if you’re hurt in a car accident, you may end up in the back of an ambulance that is heading to the hospital.
+While the cost may not be top of mind at that point, you will at some point need to know whether the ambulance ride will cost you money out of pocket.
+So does your car insurance company pay for an ambulance ride, or do you?
 The answer is: it depends.

 When does car insurance cover ambulance rides?